The Bucket Mile 2020

 Upper-back strength, grip strength, posterior-chain endurance, and glute strength.

 The bucket carry is meant to be a grueling and tiring carry.
 It’s simple but not easy.

-Signups start December 1st with the event to take place anytime between December 1st and January 31st.
+Signups start November 8th with the event to take place anytime between November 8th and December 31st.
 This gives you ample time to train and complete the virtual race.
-Registration closes on January 31st.
+Registration closes on December 31st.

-The Bucket Mile virtual race will cost $15 per person if in the US and Canada, $20 everywhere else.
+The Bucket Mile virtual race will cost $10 per person if you are in the US and Canada and $15 if you are located somewhere else.

 Entry Fee includes shipping.

-Participants will receive a sweet moral patch which will be shipped out in January.
+Participants will receive a sweet moral patch which will be shipped out shortly after registering.

 Once registered and paid for the event, you can do the virtual race as many times as you like.
 No matter how many times you run the race, your best time will be shown.